Blepharoplasty Sydney | Eyelid Surgery

-Blepharoplasty, also known as eyelid surgery, is a procedure designed to address concerns related to the upper and lower eyelids.
+Blepharoplasty, commonly known as eyelid surgery, is a procedure that may address concerns related to the upper and lower eyelids.

 What is Blepharoplasty?